Vibrational Spectra of Materials and Molecules from Partially-Adiabatic Elevated-Temperature Centroid Molecular Dynamics

 Carbonic acid was shown to form a surprisingly stable complex with fluoride atoms in the gas phase, in which strong ionic hydrogen bonds are involved~\cite{Thomas2019}.
 These bonds in the carbonic acid fluoride [H$_2$CO$_3$F]$^-$ (CAF) molecular complex were shown to exhibit strongly anharmonic dynamics, characterized by fingerprints of its measured and simulated IR spectrum in the OH-stretch region~\cite{Thomas2019}.
 The most stable conformer is of $C_{2v}$ symmetry, with the fluoride sitting equidistant to both OH groups.
 Here, we revisit this problem from a simulation perspective and show the performance of different flavours of TRPMD and CMD for the vibrational spectrum.

-Figure~\ref{fig:caf_vdos} presents the vibrational density of states (VDOS) for CAF computed at 100~K using $T_e$-PIGS ($T_e$ = \MR{350} K), PA-$T_e$-CMD ($T_e$ = \MR{350}~K), TRPMD, TRPMD+GLE~\cite{Rossi2018}, CMD and classical MD.
-It should be noted that the comparison to experiment is here rather qualitative, as the experimental data corresponds to IR active bands at the cryogenic temperature of 0.4~K~\cite{Thomas2019}, which is impractical for explicit path-integral methods.
+\corr{Fig.}~\ref{fig:caf_vdos} presents the vibrational density of states (VDOS) for CAF computed at 100~K using $T_e$-PIGS ($T_e$ = \corr{350}~K), PA-$T_e$-CMD ($T_e$ = \corr{350}~K), TRPMD, TRPMD+GLE~\cite{Rossi2018}, CMD and classical MD.
+It should be noted that the comparison to experiment is qualitative, as the experimental data corresponds to IR active bands at a cryogenic temperature of 0.4~K~\cite{Thomas2019}, which is impractical to simulate with explicit path-integral methods.
 We prefer to show the full VDOS spectrum for the methodological comparison and note that the calculation of the IR spectrum would not change our conclusions.